baskerville-hpc/2025-01-29-Turing-training/README.md

 <center><img src="img/logo.png" alt="baskerville-logo" width="200"/></center>

-Repository for materials used at the Baskerville Training workshop held for our partners at The Rosalind Franklin Institute and Diamond Light Source.
+Repository for materials used at the Baskerville Training workshop held for our partners at The Alan Turing Institute.

 ## :calendar: Schedule